kkthxbye-code/csgo_bugs/sv_pure_bypass_9/README.md

 ## sv\_pure bypass \#9

 A slightly different exploit - works only on non-official servers.
-That means it works on any community server, ESEA, Faceit, Esportal etc.
+That means it works on any community server, ESEA, ~~Faceit~~ (fixed), Esportal etc.

 ### Steps